Make your own erasers good enough to eat +

 Top 10 popular posts on xorsyst.com for April (visitors)

 After debating whether or not to use Google Analytics as a true representation of my stats, I have chosen to use a combination of programs each suited to a particular stat.
 The bad part about relying on Google Analytics is that the user must have Javascript enabled for it to count.
 For security reasons, many people have Javascript disabled, and I feel it affects the overall count of users.
-Therefore, for my blog pageviews, I am going to use the Wordpress stats plugin offered by the makers of Wordpress.
+Therefore, for my blog pageviews, I am going to use the WordPress stats plugin offered by the makers of WordPress.
 I feel as though if I am after pageviews of my blog, then using this service who’s only goal is to count the number of times a certain post or page is viewed is better suited for the job.
 I feel that its a much more accurate count too.

 With that same idea in mind, I am also going to use my server’s built in statistic pages to count the number of unique visitors.
 Again, it doesn’t matter what the user has enabled or disabled, if the server sees a visitor hit a page, it is going to count that user.
 I am not alone.
 Many sites tend to use AWStats as their stats program of choice.
 I finally understand why.